FEO to look into complaint against President

 Acting Supervisor of Elections, Ana Mataiciwa says they will verify the complaint first, before making any decision on whether to escalate the matter for investigation or close it.

-The allegation is that Ratu Wiliame did not declare that he has shares in a number of properties in the Northern Division.
+The allegation is that Ratu Williame did not declare that he has shares in several properties in the Northern Division.

-The complaint also states that Ratu Wiliame declared that he owns 50 percent of Aquilo Gold- however, failed to declare how many shares he has and the value of those shares.
+The complaint also states that Ratu Williame declared that he owns 50 percent of Aquilo Gold- however, failed to declare how many shares he has and the value of those shares.